BrianSturgis/JanWeek5project/README.md

 Expect:(AlienAge[0]).toEqual([0]);

-// should divide overage of ageCheck into planets factor
+// should divide overage of ageCheck into planets factor (loop)
 Test: "should calculate 0 years into years left to live in Mercury years"
 code: lifeExpectancy();
 Expect:().toEqual();